neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 # Configuration

-The configuration file should be in TOML format.
+The configuration file should be in the TOML format.

 ```
 |----------------------------------------------------------------------------------------------